 Irreverant RED NOSES comes to Rowan's Tohill Theatre | more

 RowanSOM Among Nation's Best for Geriatric Medical Education | more

 Social, Behavioral, and Educational Institutional Review Board (IRB)

 Social, Behavioral, and Educational IRB News and Developments!

-Single IRB webpage coming soon!
+Single IRB webpage is here!
 Recently, the integration of the School of Osteopathic Medicine has propelled Rowan University into a new chapter in its history.
-The RowanSOM and Glassboro/CMSRU IRB Boards are creating a single IRB webpage that will allow all faculty, researchers, staff and students of all campuses access to templates, guidance, policy and procedures.
-Please click on Rowan University Institutional Review Board to go to our single IRB webpage, which is currently in the ending stages of development.
+The RowanSOM and Glassboro/CMSRU IRB Boards ahve created IRB webpages that will allow all faculty, researchers, staff and students of all campuses access to templates, guidance, policy and procedures.
+Please click on Rowan University Institutional Review Board to go to our IRB webpages.

 Institutional Review Board Mission

 The mission of Human Subject Protection Program (HSPP) at the Institution is to:

 - Safeguard and promote the health and welfare of human research subjects by ensuring that their rights, safety and well-being are protected;

 - Provide timely and high quality education, review and monitoring of human research projects;